 A: Primarily, the programming tools used in the course are best supported on Linux.
 Secondarily, the instructor is unable to provide support for non-Linux systems (limited support for unix-like systems such as Mac OSX may be possible).
-Additionally, Linux proficiency is vital for computing professionals, given the pervasive use of Linux in mobile devices, cloud computing, high performance computing, robotics, etc.
+Additionally, Linux proficiency-though not explicitly a learning outcome of this course-is vital for computing professionals, given the pervasive use of Linux in mobile devices, cloud computing, high performance computing, robotics, etc.

-• Q: How does the instructor prefer to be addressed?

-A: Preferred: FIRST-NAME, {Dr., Prof.} LAST-NAMENot preferred: {Dr., Prof.} FIRST-NAME, Mr. {FIRST-NAME, LAST-NAME}, "Hey!"
+Q: How does the instructor prefer to be addressed?
+A: Preferred: FIRST-NAME, {Dr., Prof.} LAST-NAME Not preferred: {Dr., Prof.} FIRST-NAME, Mr. {FIRST-NAME, LAST-NAME}, "Hey!"